sm-abbas19/CollisionVision/README.md

 ##🛠️ Configuration
+Configuration
-You can tweak the following settings in main.py:
+You can adjust key parameters in main.py:

-ParameterDescriptionDefaultFRAME_SKIPRun detection every N frames1TRAIL_LENGTHNumber of points in the motion trail20track_threshMinimum detection confidence for tracking0.3match_threshIoU threshold to match detections to tracks0.8track_bufferHow long to retain lost tracks (in frames)5
+FRAME_SKIP: Run detection every N frames (default: 1)
+TRAIL_LENGTH: Number of points in the motion trail (default: 20)
+track_thresh: Minimum confidence for tracking (default: 0.3)
+match_thresh: IoU threshold for matching detections to tracks (default: 0.8)
+track_buffer: Frames to keep lost tracks (default: 5) Objects filtered for detection
-In logic/collision.py, you can adjust collision sensitivity:
+In logic/collision.py, you can tune collision sensitivity:

-ParameterDescriptionthresholdDistance at which probability = 0.5 (lower = more sensitive)scaleControls how quickly probability increases
+threshold: Distance at which collision probability is 0.5 (lower = more sensitive)
+scale: Controls how quickly probability rises as distance decreases

 ##🗂️ Project Structure

 cssCopyEditCollision_Estimator/
 ├── detector/
 │   └── yolov8_wrapper.py